anestisb/android-prepare-vendor/README.md

  * Respect `LOCAL_MULTILIB` `32` or `both` when 32bit bytecode prebuilts detected at 64bit devices
 * 0.1.6 - 4 Oct 2016
  * Download automation compatibility with refactored Google Nexus images website
- * Bug fixes when generating from MAC
+ * Bug fixes when generating from OS X
 * 0.1.5 - 25 Sep 2016
  * Fixes issue with symlinks resolve when output path with spaces
  * Fixes bug when repairing multi-dex APKs with oatdump method